Gandalf1783/JRPG-Game-Server/README.md

 # JRPG-Game-Server
-GameServer for CodeNMores Java RPG Game.
+GameServer for @CodeNMore's Java RPG Game.

 # Releases and Source-Code